-If you’re here, you are probably looking for a quiz with logic that looks something like this. (this was built in interact quiz maker)
+If you’re here, you are probably looking for a quiz with logic that looks something like this.

 The beauty of this quiz is that when someone takes it they see this nice interface, but in the background all that conditional logic is working.